shophumm/humm-au-woocommerce/readme.txt

 ==2.2.0=  April  2021

-add BT widget and Widget automation of LT and BT widget for different merchants
+add BT widget and Widget automation for different merchants

+update merchant type for merchants to show LT and BT seperately

 ==2.1.1=  April  2021